The Anglo-American Adventure

 The United States was now in control of all the land it would keep when the war ended.
 However, it still had to convince the Mexicans beyond a doubt that those territories were lost, something that had not been fully accomplished with Texas in the previous war.
 This was Taylor's job, and he was facing forces much larger than those which had defended New Mexico and California.
 While Kearny, Frémont and Stockton were advancing on the western front, Taylor captured the Mexican cities of Monterey (no connection with the Monterey in California), and Saltillo.
 In late 1846, Antonio Lopez de Santa Anna returned from Cuba, where he had been living in exile for the past year.
 In return for safe passage through the area Taylor controlled, he promised to use his influence to end the war and sell the New Mexico and California territories to the United States.
 Once he arrived in Mexico City, however, he refused to keep his promises, got himself appointed general, and prepared to continue the war.

 Despite his successes, Taylor had only moved forward 500 miles since the war started.
 At this rate, it would take him forever to crush the Mexicans.
-Even worse, from Polk's point of view, Taylor was a Whig, and because he was the war's most popular hero, people were starting to talk about him running for president.
+Even worse, from Polk's point of view, Taylor had become the war's most popular hero, and the Whigs were starting to talk about making Taylor their next presidential candidate, though he had never voted in his life.
 Unfortunately Polk didn't have any good generals who were also Democrats, so the best he could do was divide the glory between Taylor and another Whig general, Winfield Scott.
 At the beginning of 1847, half of Taylor's troops were transferred to Scott, for an attack on the heart of Mexico.
 When Santa Anna heard that Taylor's force had been reduced, he marched north from San Luis Potosi to challenge Taylor.
 He found Taylor in the Buena Vista mountain pass on February 23, 1847.
 Santa Anna had 15,000 troops to Taylor's 4,600, but another successful artillery performance saved the day for the Americans.
 At one point during the battle, when Santa Anna asked Taylor to surrender, Taylor told his translator, "Tell Santa Anna to go to hell," thereby ensuring that somebody would nominate him in the next presidential election.
 Eventually, Santa Anna withdrew after suffering heavy losses, leaving Taylor in control of northern Mexico.

 Polk's actions may have been motivated by politics, but launching a third front did prove to be the quickest way to win the war; after Buena Vista, the nearest Mexican soldiers to Taylor were 600 miles away.
 Scott took 10,000 soldiers and their auxiliaries on the first successful amphibious invasion in American history, landing just outside Veracruz, Mexico's main port, in March 1847.
 Twelve days later, Veracruz was taken in a battle that was a lopsided American victory: 67 Americans were killed or wounded, while the Mexicans had between 1,000 and 1,500 civilian and military casualties.
 At this point, Santa Anna returned to Mexico City, persuaded the Mexican people that he had stopped Taylor's advance at Buena Vista (he didn't), broke another promise by seizing the presidency, and got a loan from the Catholic Church to raise another army.
 Then he rushed off to deal with Scott, who was now marching on the road from Veracruz to the capital.
 They met in mid-April at a mountain pass near Cerro Gordo, about 50 miles northwest of Veracruz, and Scott won with a flanking attack so rapid that Santa Anna barely escaped capture.
 He fled to Puebla, the nearest city, but the citizens there refused to help him, so he had to keep going, and Scott took Puebla unopposed on May 15.